What is Enterprise Architecture (EA), and Why is it Important?

 Enterprise architecture is a framework that helps businesses align their strategy, processes, and technology to achieve their goals.
 Essentially, it's a way to ensure that everyone is on the same page regarding the organization's vision and mission.
 Companies can improve communication, increase efficiency, and reduce costs by having a clear enterprise architecture.
 But it's for more than just big corporations - even small businesses can benefit from having a solid enterprise architecture in place.
 In this article, we'll define what enterprise architecture is and why it's crucial.

 The business ecosystem is getting complex.
 Every organization must transform to stay competitive according to multiple changes: customer expectations, new competitors, emerging technologies, regulation changes, and any world disruption.
 Enterprise Architecture (EA) is critical to support this transformation despite its complexity.
-By incorporating industry standards, EA helps organizations integrate different departments, systems, and processes.
+EA helps organizations integrate different departments, systems, and processes by incorporating industry standards.
 Next, we will explain how.

 Definition of Enterprise Architecture